bwhmather/python-validation/README.rst

 .. begin-usage

-The validation functions provided by this library are intended to be used at the head of public functions in order to check their arguments.
+The validation functions provided by this library are intended to be used at the head of public functions to check their arguments.

 .. code:: python